Arizona Court Records

 Supreme Court

-The Supreme Court, which is the highest court in Arizona is responsible for hearing appeal cases of all the courts in the state as well as laying down rules to guide their procedures.
+The Supreme Court, which is the highest court in Arizona, is responsible for hearing appeals cases of all the courts in the state as well as laying down rules to guide their procedures.
 It is the court of last resort.
 The Supreme Court also handles matters relating to the State and administration of all the courts in Arizona, including the State Bar of Arizona.
-The court has seven justices with one Justice elected by the rest to be a Chief Justice.
+The court has seven justices, with one Justice elected by the rest to be a Chief Justice.

 Court of Appeals